 Cecil H. "Cookie" Moore was an architect and builder born in 1913 and active in Tucson during the early and mid 20th century.
-He worked in the offices of Merritt Starkweather and Henry Jaastad after his arrival, to Tucson in 1926.
+He worked in the offices of Merritt Starkweather and Henry Jaastad after his arrival in Tucson in 1926.
 In 1935, he established his own design/build firm becoming a registered architect in 1936.
 During his 40 year career, Moore designed over 350 projects in Tucson.
 In his work, he experimented with an eclectic array of architectural styles including: Spanish Colonial Revival, Art Deco/Streamline, Modern, Ranch and Pueblo Revival.

-After obtaining an architecture license Moore was hired in 1936 by Leonie C. Boutall to design a major residential project, a rambling "Mexican Type" home called Rancho Nezhone in the Los Ranchos Palos Verdes area north of tucson in the thermal belt.
+After obtaining an architecture license Moore was hired in 1936 by Leonie C. Boutall to design a major residential project, a rambling "Mexican Type" home called Rancho Nezhone in the Los Ranchos Palos Verdes area north of Tucson in off Orange Grove Road in an area called the "thermal belt."
 The property would become an iconic Tucson guest ranch that would host thousands of guests during the years of operation.